White blood cells, also known as leukocytes, are immune cells that circulate in the blood and lymphatic system.

 T cells form in the bone marrow but mature in the thymus.
 They are part of the adaptive immune system and are involved in cell-mediated immunity.

 Once active, cytotoxic T cells can directly attack infected cells.
 In addition, helper T cells have many functions including activating B cells and forming memory T cells which respond to re-infection.

 B cells form and mature in the bone marrow.
 They are part of the adaptive immune system and are involved in humoral immunity by secreting antibodies.
 Once active, B cells mature into plasma cells which secrete antibodies, and memory B cells.

 Clinical Relevance – Eosinophilic Oesophagitis

-Eosinophilic oesophagitis is a disease of the oesophagus caused by infiltration of eosinophils within the epithelium.
-It causes similar symptoms to gastro-oesophageal reflux disease (GORD) but typically does not respond to proton pump inhibitors.
+Elevated eosinophil numbers and immune activation then lead to inflammation and tissue injury.
+EO causes similar symptoms to gastro-oesophageal reflux disease (GORD) but typically does not respond to proton pump inhibitors.

 Patients typically present with epigastric pain, dysphagia and food bolus obstruction.
-They also commonly have a history of allergic diseases such as asthma, rhinoconjunctivitis and oral allergy syndrome.
+They also, commonly, have a history of allergic diseases such as asthma, rhinoconjunctivitis and oral allergy syndrome.